EdyQuin/FintechProject2/README.md

 + Eduardo "Edy" Quin

 ## Usage
-+The analyses and visualizations are aimed to be educational and a display of what has been learned and understood so far by the student.
++ The analyses and visualizations are aimed to be educational and a display of what has been learned and understood so far by the student.
 However, this type of modeling is useful to insurance companies, construction companies/builders, and government agencies that focus on these types of events (natural disasters/other large scale disaster events).

 ## Support
 + UM BC staff